russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 2/Thread 3/Day 8.md

 1. [[Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Authoring Class-Level Procedures|Mid-module Task: Authoring Class-Level Procedures]]
 	- A final working period to complete your mid-module task.
 	- If you have already finished two procedures, try for a third to exceed expectations.
+> [!TIP]
+> Here is [a video showing how you can fill in the template to provide documentation](https://youtu.be/0IPvZ1x4qSM) for each of your procedures.

 #### To-do items
 *Before our next class...*